 Futuristic, Restorative, Responsibility, Arranger, Context

 Nate Alcorn began at Cal Poly in May 2015 and serves as a Program Coordinator for New Student & Transition Programs.
-In his role, Nate serves as a Co-Advisor for the Open House Committee and the department contact for Open House, co-advises the Orientation Board, and directly advises and supervises the Promotions, Marketing, and Communications committee.
+In his role, Nate serves as a Advisor for the Open House Committee, co-advises the Orientation Board, and directly advises and coordinates all orientation operations, logistics and communications for orientation.
 Additionally, he coordinates all assessment, marketing, promotions, and communications for the department.

 Nate received his BSJ in Journalism: News Editorial from Northern Arizona University in 2012.
 As an undergraduate at NAU, Nate worked for three years as an Orientation Leader and served for one year as a senator for the Associated Students of NAU.
 Post-graduation, he worked full-time as an Admissions Officer for NAU.
 Nate then graduated from Clemson University in 2015 with a Masters of Education in Counselor Educations, Student Affairs where he worked for two years as a Graduate Community Director in University Housing & Dining working in a First Year Experience residential community.
 Nate is a member for NODA: the Association for Orientation, Transition, and Retention in Higher Education.
 He served on the annual conference planning committee for NODA in 2014.